bcgov/bcgovr/README.md

 Add the [required bcgov GitHub](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Gov-Org-HowTo/Cheatsheet.md) files—a LICENCE, a README, a CODE OF CONDUCT and a CONTRIBUTING file—to any new or existing bcgov R project or package using `use_bcgov_req()`.
 Type `?use_bcgov_req` in the R console for help.

-You can use the `licence`, `coc_email` & `rmarkdown` arguments to change the default Apache 2.0 License, add your contact details to the Code of Conduct, or decline a README.Rmd file—maybe you only want a README.md for this project?
+You can use the `licence`, `coc_email` & `rmarkdown` arguments to change the default Apache 2.0 License, add your contact details to the Code of Conduct, or decline a README.Rmd file—maybe you only want a README.md for the project?

 ``` r
 use_bcgov_req(licence="cc-by", rmarkdown=FALSE, coc_email="my.email@gov.bc.ca")